asreview/asreview-server-stack/README.md

 Production](https://flask.palletsprojects.com/en/3.0.x/deploying/) for more
 information.

-ASReview Server Stack consists of 3 containers: a database (Postgress), an ASReview, and a NGINX container.
+ASReview Server Stack consists of 3 containers: a database (PostgreSQL), an ASReview, and a NGINX container.
 [Docker Compose](https://docs.docker.com/compose/) is used to run and serve this multi-container application.
 In this folder, you find the following files of